Atol Protected

 Highlights

-TBILISI OLD TOWN WALKING TOUR: Explore Tbilisi largely on foot, where the city’s character is best felt at street level.
-Begin in the sulphur-baths quarter and weave through Old Town lanes that reveal a rare mix of faiths and communities living side by side—Georgian Orthodox and Armenian churches, a synagogue and a mosque within a compact area.
-Continue to landmark viewpoints at Narikala and the riverside setting of Metekhi, then shift to the city’s contemporary pulse along Shardeni Street and Rustaveli Avenue with its theatres, galleries and cafés.
-The day finishes with dinner and a folk dance performance, offering a lively introduction to Georgian hospitality and culture.
+TBILISI OLD TOWN WALKING TOUR: Explore Tbilisi largely on foot, where the city’s character is best understood at street level.
+Begin in the sulphur-baths quarter and follow Old Town lanes past Georgian Orthodox and Armenian churches, a synagogue and a mosque, revealing the city’s long tradition of shared communities.
+Continue to Metekhi Church and the viewpoints around Narikala Fortress, before moving towards Shardeni Street and Rustaveli Avenue, with their cafés, galleries, theatres and public buildings.
+The day ends with dinner and a folk dance performance, offering a lively introduction to Georgian hospitality.

-KAZBEGI AND GERGETI TRINITY CHURCH: Take one of the Caucasus’ great mountain drives, heading north from Tbilisi with stops at Ananuri Fortress and the turquoise Jinvali Reservoir.
-The landscape opens into higher valleys as you approach Kazbegi, with opportunities to browse local craft stalls along the route.
-From Kazbegi, switch to 4×4 vehicles for the climb to Gergeti Trinity Church, perched above the valley in a spectacular position.
-The setting delivers the classic Georgia image: a solitary church against vast mountain backdrops, with weather-dependent views towards glaciers and high peaks.
+KAZBEGI AND GERGETI TRINITY CHURCH: Take one of the Caucasus’ great mountain drives, travelling north from Tbilisi along the Georgian Military Highway.
+Stop at Ananuri Fortress and the turquoise Jinvali Reservoir before continuing through valleys and highland settlements towards Kazbegi.
+Along the route, there may be opportunities to see local crafts, including feltwork, embroidery and icon painting.
+From Kazbegi, switch to 4WD vehicles for the climb to Gergeti Trinity Church, dramatically positioned above the valley at 2,170 metres, with weather-dependent views towards Mount Kazbegi and the surrounding peaks.

 PTS logo